 A five-year legal battle that has now ended gives New York City merchants the right to add a credit card surcharge to diner’s bills.
-Unsurprisingly, many restaurants see this as an opportunity to recover some of the costs imposed by credit card companies by charging their customers a surcharge.
+Unsurprisingly, many restaurants see this as an opportunity to recover some of the payment processing costs imposed by credit card companies by charging their customers a surcharge.

 But the reactions from the public have been mixed, which begs the question: Should you charge a credit card surcharge in your restaurant?